xiaow6/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 - How to choose deep learning framework:
   - Ease of programming (development and deployment)
   - Running speed
-  - Truly open (open source with good governance)
+  - Truly open (open source with good governance, over years, what was open sourced may be closed by some companies)
 - Programming frameworks can not only shorten your coding time but sometimes also perform optimizations that speed up your code.

 ### TensorFlow